 Image source: nanoCAD.com

-NanoCAD PLUS gets you closer to a true AutoCAD workflow than the basic nanoCAD.
-It is a more advanced version that supports Autodesk Inventor-style tools for 3D solid modeling with 2D constraints.
+NanoCAD PLUS gets you closer to an actual AutoCAD workflow than the basic nanoCAD.
+A more advanced version supports Autodesk Inventor-style tools for 3D solid modeling with 2D constraints.

-Both the free and Plus versions are exclusively for 2D drafting, while the Pro and Mechanical versions include parametric 3D modeling tools and a large library of standard parts for the latter.
+The free versions are exclusively for 2D drafting, while the Pro and Mechanical versions include parametric 3D modeling tools and an extensive library of standard parts for the latter.

 Key features: Native DWG support, powerful Excel-style table editor, ActiveX Automation and LISP